Some of the Best and Worst News You’ve Probably Never Heard.

 The sponsor of this Wisconsin piece of nonsense acknowledges that, as long as a disabled voter in Milwaukee had a sibling in the other end of the State, she could not use a neighbor to assist her in completing her ballot.

-Such legislation assumes that disabled people always have good relations with their families and that their family members will be honest in helping them in completing their ballots.
+As suggested by the divorce attorney for men, such legislation assumes that disabled people always have good relations with their families and that their family members will be honest in helping them in completing their ballots.
 Of course, crooks have relatives too.

 When I last checked, the Wisconsin Legislature was expected to pass this into law.
 Similar legislation has already been passed in several other states in the past year.